 Once the broad lines have been drawn, the analysis of the marketing mix requires going into detail.
 It is advisable to study the opportunity of franchising, especially when the ambitions are high in terms of the geographical distribution of products.
 Covering a large territory requires significant resources.
 Therefore, a start-up with a product in high demand may have to turn to the franchise model to accelerate its deployment.
 This is a widespread model in the fast-food industry.

 Outsourced distribution (via a franchise network or third-party distributors) also has marketing coverage advantages.
 Some brands may naturally attract customer segments that could represent additional sales for your company.
 Regardless of the distribution strategy chosen, careful consideration must be given to the location of sales outlets (in the case of physical sales).
+The research on implementing physical commerce is of particular importance because of the decline in the number of visitors to physical sales outlets.
+Over the last 10 years, city centers have lost 50% of their pedestrian traffic, which inevitably affects profitability.

 If the company opts for e-commerce (which seems essential), particular attention must be paid to the logistical aspects.
 In particular, request what logistical processes need to be implemented to meet customer expectations regarding product availability and delivery times.
 Customer requirements are constantly increasing.
 They are shaped by the delivery policies of the industry’s giants (Amazon and others), whose logistical excellence allows them to shorten delivery times even further.
 For SMEs that lack operational excellence, the use of third-party fulfillment services can be an enjoyable (but costly) alternative to compete with the giants.